 Best Known for the Fanservice: Often brought up by critics discussing the film's flaws.
 Carol Marcus is in her underwear for only one short clip which only lasts a few seconds: she changes clothes, Kirk peeks, we see.
 Blatant Fanservice that could have been left on the cutting room floor without affecting the plot at all?
 Yes, no doubt.
 But, based on what critics say, one would think she did nothing but run around in her underwear for the entire film.

 Was Khan's casting worth it to see Benedict Cumberbatch's acting talent, or was it pointless whitewashing of a famous person of color role that wasted the opportunity for a Sikh actor to have gotten a really big break playing a classic villain?note Despite the original actor still not being the same race as Khan's entire name would suggest.
-Does the casting of a white actor in the role of Khan really warrant the cries of "OMGRACISM" or are people just overreacting?
+Are the detractors justified in their accusations of racism, or misguided and counterproductive political correctness or are people just overreacting?